 This item is covered by one or more copyrights.
 It is available for research only or use within Hong Kong’s fair dealing rules.
 Please do not copy, re-use or reproduce this item without the permission of the copyright holder.

-The selected publications on this page presents the varied ways artists, curators, and researchers experiment with performance.
+The selected publications on this page present the varied ways artists, curators, and researchers experiment with performance.
 For some, performance is a way to defy the commodification of art, a physical intervention into dominant narratives, or an enactment that eludes state control.
-Performance may be protest that takes place in the theatre, on the streets, in a café, or in a private setting.
-For others, it is experimentation with form: a transformation, appropriation, or expansion of dance, theatre, and film.
+Performance may be a protest that takes place in the theatre, on the streets, in a café, or in a private setting.
+For others, it is experimentation with the form: a transformation, appropriation, or expansion of dance, theatre, and film.